intel-analytics/ipex-llm/docs/docs/Orca/orca-tf-estimator.md

 * `batch_size`: batch size per thread
 * `feature_cols`: list of feature column names if input data is Spark DataFrame.
-* `hard_code_batch_size`: if require hard code batch size for prediction.
-The default value is False.

 This method returns a predicted result.